PragtiKumari/BrieflyTube/README.md

 | 5️⃣  | `pip install -r requirements.txt`                                                 | Install all required Python dependencies           |

-🌟 Run the App
-streamlit run app.py
-The app will open in your browser at http://localhost:8501

 🌟 Project Structure
 | File / Folder           | Description                                                           |